Nuala O'Loan, Baroness O'Loan: Independent custody visitor (formerly known as "lay visitor")

-Career as Ombudsman
+Career as ombudsman

 O'Loan was appointed by Her Majesty's Government to the post of Police Ombudsman designate in 1999.
-The Ombudsman's Office was created by the Police (Northern Ireland) Act 1998.
+The Ombudsman's Office was created by the Police (Northern Ireland) Act 1998 (c.
+32).
 This reform came into force some two weeks prior to the Belfast Agreement and the office's existence and practice has been the subject of continued controversy since.
 In August 2001, she was tasked with looking into police handling of the Omagh bombing in 1998.
 This attack killed 29 people (and 2 unborn children).
 Her report, published in December 2001, found that the Royal Ulster Constabulary had prior knowledge of some form of attack planned for that area and it questioned the leadership of Northern Ireland's then Chief Constable, Sir Ronnie Flanagan.

 Responding to the report, Flanagan said he considered the report to represent neither a "fair, thorough or rigorous investigation".
 He said he was considering legal action on a "personal and organisational basis".
 An application for a High Court judicial review of the report was made by the Police Association trade union in 2002 and withdrawn in 2003.

 He further added: "I consider it to be a report of an erroneous conclusion reached in advance and then a desperate attempt to find anything that might happen to fit in with that, and a determination to exclude anything which does not fit that erroneous conclusion".
 Flanagan said that if he believed the allegations in the report had been true "I would not only resign, I would publicly commit suicide."

 O'Loan attracted both praise and criticism for her robust activity in investigating alleged abuses by officers in the Police Service of Northern Ireland (PSNI).
 She has also served as a trusted intermediary in controversial cases involving alleged criminal activity by Irish Republicans.
 This role came about because many Republicans did not yet recognise the PSNI as a legitimate and unbiased police service, and so refused to co-operate in its investigations.
 This role has largely disappeared as Sinn Féin have now called upon republicans to assist the PSNI.

 A UK House of Commons Committee reported on the Police Ombudsman in 2005 and praised O'Loan, recommending that she be given wider powers.
 The same committee acknowledged that the Office was not seen as impartial by the PSNI and its officers and urged that these concerns be addressed.
 In December 2006, an independent survey by the Northern Ireland Statistics and Research Agency found that Protestants and Catholics are equally supportive of the Police Ombudsman.
 More than four out of five people questioned from both communities also believed that police officers and complainants would be treated fairly.
 In addition, a survey of police officers investigated by the Police Ombudsman's Office, suggests 85% believe they have been treated fairly by the office.

 On 26 June 2007 former RCMP Assistant Commissioner Al Hutchinson was announced as the successor to O'Loan as Police Ombudsman, and he took up the office on 5 November 2007.